Northeastern United States: Other regions

-The Boston metropolitan area is also a major center for insurance, finance, and technology, with major companies like General Electric and Liberty Mutual being based in the city.

-Rural regions and state, like Northern New York, Vermont, New Hampshire, and Maine rely more on agriculture, logging, mining, and tourism to help boost their local and statewide economies.
+Rural regions and states, including most of Upstate New York, Vermont, New Hampshire, and Maine, rely more on agriculture, logging, mining, and tourism to help boost their local and statewide economies.
 Many national and state parks in the region generate lots of tourism, especially during fall months.
 The logging industry is especially prominent in Maine, making up a large part of Northern Maine's economy.

-Many of the northeastern states have very large economies and are highly developed, including Connecticut, Massachusetts, New York, New Jersey, and Pennsylvania.
-These statics are as of Q3 2022.
+Many Northeastern states have very large economies and are highly developed.
+As of 2022, the per capita gross domestic products for these states are: